-A heavy horse in the dressage arena might not be the norm, but a breed as large as a Clydesdale can show lightness, finesse and cadence.
+A heavy breed of horse in the dressage arena?
+It might not be the norm, but a breed as large as a Clydesdale can show lightness, finesse and cadence.

-Gharson, a 12-year-old gelding belonging to Nicola Read, is 18hh and weighs 900kg.
-He is being aimed at elementary-level dressage this year.
+Gharson, a 12-year-old gelding belonging to Nicola Read, is 18hh and weighs 900kg — and he competes at elementary level dressage.

 “You wouldn’t expect such a heavy horse to have a natural aptitude for a discipline that requires lightness, impulsion, balance and cadence, but he has certain conformation traits that actually help him,” says Nicola.